 Warming up properly will not only help prevent injury, but will also maximize the effectiveness of your workouts.

-Read on to discover the best warm up exercises, joint mobilization, dynamic stretches and even some static stretches that will give you a better workout and prevent aches and pains afterward.
+Read on to discover the best warm up exercises, joint mobilization, dynamic and static stretches that will give you a better workout and prevent aches and pains afterward.

 Basic Warm Up Exercises